reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 ## Setup Parameters
 - **Frames Per Second (FPS)**: Frames per second to analyze (lower for faster processing).
 - **Anomaly Detection Threshold**: Threshold for detecting anomalies (Standard Deviation).

+## Micro-Expressions
+Paul Ekman’s work on facial expressions of emotion identified universal micro-expressions that reveal true emotions.
+These fleeting expressions, lasting only milliseconds, are challenging to detect but can be captured and analyzed using computer vision algorithms when analyzing frame-by-frame.

+### Micro-Expressions and Frame Rate Analysis
+Micro-expressions are brief, involuntary facial expressions that typically last between 1/25 to 1/5 of a second (40-200 milliseconds).
+To capture these fleeting expressions, a high frame rate is essential.

+### 10 fps

+- **Frame Interval** Each frame is captured every 100 milliseconds.
+- **Effectiveness** Given that micro-expressions can last as short as 40 milliseconds, a frame rate of 10 fps is insufficient.
+Many micro-expressions would begin and end between frames, making it highly likely that they would be missed entirely.

+### 20 fps

+- **Frame Interval** Each frame is captured every 50 milliseconds.
+- **Effectiveness** While 20 fps is better than 10 fps, it is still inadequate.
+Micro-expressions can still occur and resolve within the 50-millisecond interval between frames, leading to incomplete or missed captures.

+### High-Speed Cameras: Effective capture of micro-expressions generally requires frame rates above 100 fps.
+High-speed video systems designed for micro-expression detection often operate at 118 fps or higher, with some systems reaching up to 200 fps.

 ## Examples

 ### A Death Sentence Verdict